samueltuoyo15/Motion-Pipe/README.md

 # Motion Pipe

-Motion Pipe is a professional platform designed for high-velocity marketing teams and agencies to generate broadcast-ready motion graphics and product advertisements.
+Motion Pipe is a platform designed for high-velocity marketing teams and agencies to generate broadcast-ready motion graphics and product advertisements.
 It provides the core infrastructure for automated motion design, replacing traditional production cycles with a streamlined, API-first workflow.

 <img src="/public/preview.png" alt="Motion Pipe" width="100%">